Uruguay's elections buck the Latin American trend, offering voters a choice between 2 moderates

 The latest polls show Orsi in a comfortable lead at 44%, but not winning outright, which would send the country to a run-off on Nov.
 24.

-Orsi voted at a school in Canelones, the district of cattle and sheep ranches where he served twice as mayor some 50 kilometers (31 miles) from the country’s capital, Montevideo.
-Emerging from the polling station, he expressed pride in his country's enduring faith in democracy, restored in 1984 after a 12-year dictatorship.
+Orsi voted in Canelones, the district of cattle and sheep ranches where he served twice as mayor some 50 kilometers (31 miles) from Montevideo.
+He expressed pride in his country's faith in democracy, restored in 1984 after a 12-year dictatorship.

 “Uruguay has had the happiness for 40 uninterrupted years ... the happiness that our citizens can elect their leaders,” Orsi said.
 “In today’s world, it is a beautiful privilege.”

-Now 89, Mujica is battling esophageal cancer, but he still managed to cast his ballot in Montevideo, the capital, on Sunday.
+Now 89, Mujica is battling esophageal cancer, but he still managed to cast his ballot in Montevideo on Sunday.
 Arriving to vote in a wheelchair, he was quickly swarmed by reporters.

 “We need to support democracy, not because it is perfect, but because humans have not yet invented anything better,” he told journalists after exiting the polling station.